IainMcHugh/milestone-project-4/README.md

 ## Future Features

 - As it is a refurbished laptop site, the intention is that the site owner gives a static rating to his own products.
-However after adding a reviews section, it would be great to add a user's rating data point that gets the average rating from that products reviews.
+However after adding a reviews section, it would be great to add a user's rating data point that gets the average user rating from that products reviews.

 - Currently on the wishlist page, a user can easily add a single item to their shopping cart.
 However I would like to extend this to allow them to multiselect items to add to cart.
 Also currently after adding to cart they must manually delete that product out of their wishlist.
 It could provide a better user experience to automatically remove this item from their wishlist, although I have seen both flows being utilised.